 Dipping our toes in we chose 3 starters between all of us to try out, followed by 4 main courses.

 First up we chose Prawn Varuval, a spicy king prawn dish.

 “Oh!
 The prawns are amazing, they’re so.. hot hot, I need more coke!”

-The prawns were marinated in a selection of spices that also had a slight chili kick.
+The prawns were marinated in a selection of spices that also had a slight chilli kick.
 Imogen is quite a fussy eater and we were very impressed that she dived in.
-And to be totally honest the chili kick didn’t put her off reaching for more and more prawns.
+And to be totally honest the chilli kick didn’t put her off reaching for more and more prawns.
 They were delicious and I could have eaten more.

 We’d heard good things about the Gobi 65, so had to try that too.